 What Is Fair Trade?

-Fair Trade is an idea built on a very simple but powerful concept that small farmers around the world deserve an equal playing field; that everyone should have the opportunity to benefit from globalization.
+Fair Trade is an idea built on a very simple but powerful concept that small farmers and artisans around the world deserve an equal playing field; that everyone should have the opportunity to benefit from globalization.

-Rather than exploiting workers and the environment in the hopes of driving down costs and increasing profits, Fair Trade producers and purchasers voluntarily adopt a set of business practices based on mutual respect.
+Rather than exploiting workers and the environment in the hopes of driving down costs and increasing profits, Fair Trade producers and purchasers voluntarily adopt a set of business practices based on equality and mutual respect.
 In general, Fair Trade principles include:

 - Increasing regular wages for small-scale farmers, farm workers, and artisans.